 - Not flying behind trees, buildings or anything else that stops you seeing your drone at all times.

 - Respect personal privacy.
-Don’t record or photograph people without their consent — this may breach other laws if you do so.
+Don’t record or photograph people without their consent — this may breach other laws and you could end up in trouble with the Police.

 You must not fly your drone: